shelepuginivan/hakutest/website/docs/guide/results.md

 In this example:

--   The student's name is Sam.
+-   The student's name is Alex.
--   The submission time is 2023-11-05T15:45:03.885641702+03:00.
+-   The submission time is 2023-12-10T20:46:06.566462172+03:00.
--   The student scored 4 points out of a maximum of 5 points, resulting in a percentage of 80%.
+-   The student scored 3 points out of a maximum of 5 points, resulting in a percentage of 60%.
 -   The correctness of the answers for each task is as follows:
-    -   Task 1: true (correct)
+    -   Task 1: false (answer "1" is incorrect)
-    -   Task 2: false (incorrect)
+    -   Task 2: true (answer "some text" is correct)
-    -   Task 3: true (correct)
+    -   Task 3: true (answer "2" is correct)
-    -   Task 4: true (correct)
+    -   Task 4: true (answer "1" is correct)
-    -   Task 5: true (correct)
+    -   Task 5: false (answer "some text" is incorrect)
 -   The test is titled Information Security Grade 9 and was authored by Jane Doe.
 -   The test checksum (SHA256) is b0f8bf6a584f3002ff9bcf1653a62d8d9b8100468e443bafffab5838354ae17c.